tessercat/daoistic-book/book.md

 wage war unpredictably,
 conquer the world by doing nothing.

-How do you know?
+How do I know it's true?

-Authorities crack down and people break the law, people make progress and the nation starts to decline, people get smarter and strange things start happening, laws start getting passed, criminals get [?].
+Like this.

+When the world has too many morals, people

+When people profit instruments, the country is dark.

+When people are too talented and clever, strange things start happening.

+When laws pass,
+too many thieves and bandits exist.

 So the wise tell themselves,

-I should provide nothing
+We should provide nothing
 and people will provide for themselves.

-I should do nothing
+We should do nothing
 and people will work it out for themselves.

-I should stay very quiet
+We should just keep quiet
 and people will straighten it out for themselves.

-I should try to expect nothing and people will figure it out for themselves.
+We should try to expect nothing and people will figure it out for themselves.

 ## Notes